Brownei/Brownei/README.md

 <p>Hi, I'm Brownson, Apparently I love playing basketball, coding after crossing a few of my friends.
-I am a clippers fan and I despise Lakers bro.
+I am a Clippers fan and I despise Lakers bro.
 I fuvk with Anime, Manga, Movies and Series.
 Trust me old animes and mangas?
 PEAK!.
 My love for Typescript and Golang is becoming scary, I hope you are like horror genre though.
 Let's connect and build something great!</p>

 <h2>🛠 Skills</h2>
 <p>